 As explained in the Narrative Statement, there is a high degree of uncertainty around future funding from the Government received through the funding formula.
 This has been accommodated in the MTFP and is addressed through the requirement to make savings.
-At this time it is not perceived that this issue will impact further on the assets of the PCC; an asset rationalisation plan has been developed and assets that potentially could be disposed of have been identified, however, the implementation of the plan is still at any early stage and only two asset meets the criteria to be classified as an asset held for sale in the Accounts as at 31 March 2019.
+At this time it is not perceived that this issue will impact further on the assets of the PCC; an asset rationalisation plan has been developed and assets that potentially could be disposed of have been identified, however, the implementation of the plan is still at any early stage and, although two properties were sold during 2019/20, no asset meets the criteria to be classified as an asset held for sale in the Accounts as at 31 March 2020.
 Further to this an annual impairment review is also carried out.